-Any concern should be discussed in the first instance with one of the designated leads or in their absence the Headteacher, as soon as possible.
-If at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Social Care or the police immediately.
+Any concern should be discussed in the first instance with the Designated Safeguarding Lead or Deputy Leads in their absence, as soon as possible.
+If at any point, there is a risk of immediate serious harm to a child, a referral should be made to City MASH or the police immediately.
 Anybody can make such a referral.